Rouble recovers from 1-week low to strengthen with Ukraine tensions in focus | Headlines

 - Russian Federation

+U.S. President Joe Biden and Russian President Vladimir Putin have agreed in principle to a summit over Ukraine, French President Emmanuel Macron said on Monday, offering a possible path out of one of the most dangerous European crises in decades.
+By 0800 GMT, the rouble was up 0.5% against the dollar at 76.95, having touched 77.6950 in early trading, its weakest since Jan.
+14, and firmed to as strong as 76.1450 before paring some gains.

+It was steady versus the euro at 87.52, having also hit a one-week low earlier in the session.
+"The week again opens to a wind of fragile hope on the geopolitical front," said BCS Global Markets, pointing to the proposed Putin-Biden summit and a meeting between U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergei Lavrov on Feb.
+24.

-At 0604 GMT, the rouble was 0.5% stronger against the dollar at 76.95, having touched 77.6950 in early trade, its weakest since Jan.
-14. It had gained 0.1% to trade at 87.45 versus the euro, also recovering from a one-week low.
-Russia has repeatedly rejected Western assertions that it may be planning to invade neighbouring Ukraine, but its assets have been hammered by fears of a military conflict that would almost certainly trigger sweeping new Western sanctions against Moscow.
+"All said, hope dies hard, but the risk of conflict lingers."
+Russia has repeatedly rejected Western assertions that it plans to invade neighbouring Ukraine, but its assets have been hammered by fears of a military conflict that would almost certainly trigger sweeping new Western sanctions against Moscow.

 For Russian equities guide see For Russian treasury bonds see